ClubObsidian/ObbyLang/README.md

 # ObbyLang

-Third generation of ObbyLang with support for a variety of different platforms
+Use Javascript in Minecraft as a scripting language.
+Fourth generation of ObbyLang with support for a variety of different platforms

 ## Platforms